webrcade/webrcade-docs/docs/userguide/index.md

 ## Pause Screen

 The "Pause Screen" can be displayed when an item (game, etc.) is running.
-The pause screen supports the ability to exit the currently running item (game, etc.) and return to the webЯcade front-end.
+The pause screen supports the ability to exit the currently running item (game, etc.) and return to the webЯcade player (front-end).

 ![](../assets/images/userguide/play-pause-screen-annotated.png){: style="padding:5px;" class="center zoomD"}